jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.22: Fix a regression with some S3-compatible providers caused by a previous switch to virtual-hosted style bucket referencing.
+* 1.16.23: Added the ability to select which database tables you want to restore.
 Various other small tweaks and improvements.
 A recommended update for all.